 Though one common precursor is overuse of steroid creams and nasal sprays, the cause of recurring perioral dermatitis is unknown.
 As my dermatologist put it: it means there’s something out of balance in the body.
 She just had no interest in helping me discover what that was.

 PERIORAL DERMATITIS HEALING STAGES AND MEDICATIONS

 When traditional dermatology is faced with a case of perioral dermatitis, it usually turns to a bevy of oral antibiotics and antibiotic creams.
 These treatments can be very effective in getting the rash to go away.
 But as I learned the hard way through countless rounds of them, it is only a temporary relief and the rash will eventually come back.

 Meanwhile, the broad spectrum antibiotics prescribed do untold damage to the health of your underlying bacterial ecosystem.

-When you consider that perioral dermatitis is being caused by some sort of imbalance in the body (most likely associated with a gut issue), you can see how these short term benefits can only feed the fire of your underlying condition long-term.
+When you consider that perioral dermatitis is being caused by some sort of imbalance in the body (most likely associated with a thyroid or a gut issue), you can see how these short term benefits can only feed the fire of your underlying condition long-term.